Welcome to SPACE, our adult continuing education program which offers interactive monthly courses for personal enrichment! Learn more here.

 Precepted by Elise Trudel Cedeño

 Discovering the Discworld: Quis Custodiet Custard?
-Confirmed

 Mondays & Tuesdays at 11:00 AM Eastern for eight 1-hour sessions on January 8, 9, 15, 16, 22, 23, 29, 30

 Terry Pratchett’s early work fits the category of parody, and his later work certainly maintains that early mocking spirit.
 In his later Discworld novels, however, especially The City Watch sequence, Pratchett turns his mocking lens from generic conventions and tropes to the dangerous ideologies and power structures that permeate contemporary urban life.
-Edward James calls <the City Watch novels “the most political of Pratchett’s works,” and Neil Gaiman reminds us that “beneath any jollity, there is a foundation of fury.”
+Edward James calls The City Watch novels “the most political of Pratchett’s works,” and Neil Gaiman reminds us that “beneath any jollity, there is a foundation of fury.”
 Pratchett’s “fury” and the City Watch novels’ politics together invite us to consider the sequence as social satire and explore what Pratchett may be arguing needs to change, whilst still enjoying the novels for their humour and wonderfully entertaining narrative style.

-In this course, we will explore the City Watch novels and do exactly that: laugh and have fun whilst discussing the underlying messages that Pratchett offers us.
+In this course, we will explore The City Watch novels and do exactly that: laugh and have fun whilst discussing the underlying messages that Pratchett offers us.

 Access to the listed texts is desirable.
 Prior knowledge of at least the majority of the listed texts will be assumed.

-Precepted by Sara Brown
+Precepted by Dr. Sara Brown

 Exploring Romance of the Three Kingdoms 三國演義

-Meeting Mondays & Wednesdays at 7:00 PM Eastern for eight 1-hour sessions on January 8, 10, 15, 17, 22, 24, 29, and 31.
+Meeting Mondays & Wednesdays at 9:00 PM Eastern for seven 70-minute sessions on January 8, 10, 15, 17, 22, (skip 24), 29, and 31.

 Considered to be one the major classics of pre-modern Chinese literature, Romance of the Three Kingdoms focuses on a story of political and military struggle featuring an impressive array of characters, many of whom have become touchstones of Chinese cultural heritage and artistic interest.
 This novel has spawned a wide arrange of operas, stories, video game series, musical compositions, television and web series, as well as garnering much academic attention since it was first published in the 14th century.
 Join us as we read, discuss, analyze, and place in its cultural and historical contexts this major work of Chinese historical fiction.

-Precepted by Robert Steed
+Precepted by Dr. Robert Steed (Section 2)

-His Dark Materials in Context: The Amber Spyglass Confirmed
+His Dark Materials in Context: The Amber Spyglass

 Meeting Fridays at 10:00 AM Eastern for four 2-hour sessions on January 5, 12, 19, 26.